jbcodeforce/aws-messaging-samples/docs/req-reply-jms.md

     docker push toECR_repository
     ```

-1. If not already done, use CDK to deploy VPC, Brokers, and Cloud9.
+1. If not already done, use CDK to deploy VPC, Brokers
+1. Optional create a Cloud9 environment in the public subnet
 1. Use CDK to deploy the two apps on ECS Fargate.

     ```sh